 When Lennox Hastie cooks prawns he puts them, still alive, straight on the grill.
 He sprinkles salt on them and serves – less than 10 minutes from being alive in the tank to cooked on a plate.

-Firedoor has no modern cooking appliances.
-The ingredients have no rich sauces to hide behind.
-The menu is a list of ingredients, from light to heavy, some sold by weight, and it’s tailored to each table.
+This place has no modern cooking appliances, and ingredients have no rich sauces to hide behind.
+The menu is simply a list of ingredients, from light to heavy, some sold by weight, and it’s tailored to each table.

-There’s one cut of beef for the whole night, carved to order.
-Then there’s a whole fish option; vegetable dishes such grilled wombok with XO; and plump clams cooked live with lemon oil, served simply in their own juices.
+There’s usually one cut of beef for the whole night, carved to order.
+Then there’s a whole fish option; vegetable dishes such as a past highlight of grilled wombok with XO; and plump clams cooked live with lemon oil, served simply in their own juices.

 The cocktail list is truly creative, with ingredients such as dry-aged tallow paired with bourbon, pumpkin with whisky, and charred mandarin with prosecco.
 Wine options include sherry, sake and several pages of savoury reds and whites, often made with obscure varieties such as zweigelt and nerollo.